Follyverse/TamesQ/README.md

 The current UI text formatting is discussed in the Quick Guide: https://github.com/Follyverse/TamesManual/blob/main/InfoFrame%20Guide.pdf

-If you have questions, please contact me on peiman.aminibehbahani@uon.edu.au
+If you have questions, please contact me on peiman.amini@outlook.com